Avataw/avataw.github.io/src/pages/posts/slacking.md

 After a particularly demanding project I think it's perfectly healthy to slack a bit and replenish those resources[^marathon].
 This temporary decrease in intensity is necessary for a healthy work-life balance in my opinion.

-As long as you are not neglecting specific things nor fall in a rut, I think it's fine.
+As long as you are not neglecting specific things nor fall into a rut, I think it's fine.

 ## **Why it ain't all good**